NetLogo/NW-Extension/README.md

 Loading a graph that was saved from a different program than NetLogo is quite possible as well, but it may take a bit of tinkering to get all the attribute-variable match up right.
 If you encounter major problems, please do not hesitate to [open an issue](https://github.com/NetLogo/NW-Extension/issues/new).

 The extension will try to assign the type defined by `attr.type` to each variable that it loads.
 If it's unable to convert it to that type, it will load it as a string.
+If `attr.type` is not defined, or is set to an unknown value, the extension will first try to load the value as a double, then try it as a boolean, and finally fall back on a string.

 ## A note regarding floating point calculations